Giuseppe Conte: Political views and public image

 Conte has been described by journalists and political analysts as a populist politician.
 His leadership style has been considered one of the most prominent examples of the so-called techno-populism.
 During his first cabinet, Conte has often been labeled as a neo-nationalist leader; since September 2019, when he became the head of a centre-left coalition government, he slightly toned down his nationalist rhetoric, while he continued to use various instances of the so-called banal nationalism.
 Despite being labeled as a post-ideological leader, who governed both with the political right and the political left, Conte described his political ideal as "new humanism".
 In September 2019, he described himself as a leftist within the Christian-democratic tradition.

 During an interview in 2018, Conte said he used to vote for the centre-left coalition (The Olive Tree) and once for a centrist party but never for Forza Italia or National Alliance, and then the Democratic Party until 2013, when he began approaching the M5S.
 He also added that "the ideological schemes of the 20th century are no longer adequate to represent the current political system" and it should be "more important and correct to evaluate the work of a political force on how it is positioned on the respect of fundamental rights and freedoms".

 In his inaugural speech at the Senate of the Republic on 5 June 2018, in response to attacks on government political forces accused of being populist and anti-establishment, Conte replied that "if populism is the attitude of the ruling class to listen to the people's needs ... and if anti-establishment means aiming at introducing a new system able to remove old privileges and encrusted power, well, these political forces deserve both these epithets".

 Conte opposed the "hypertrophy of Italian laws", advocating the repeal of useless laws and supported a simplification of bureaucracy.
 As a professor, he strongly opposed the school reform legislation promoted by Matteo Renzi's government in 2015, known as "The Good School", which, according to him, must be completely revised.
 Contrasts with Renzi became evident during Conte's second government.
-Despite the cabinet being supported by Renzi's Italia Viva, among others, the former Prime Minister has often accused Conte of being a populist politician, threatening to withdraw his party's support.
+Despite the cabinet being supported by Renzi's Italia Viva, among others, the former prime minister has often accused Conte of being a populist politician, threatening to withdraw his party's support.

-According to public opinion surveys, Conte's approval rating was always above 50% during all his first cabinet, then it dropped to 40% in the early months of his second government.
+According to public opinion surveys, Conte's approval rating was always above 50% during his first cabinet, then it dropped to 40% in the early months of his second government.
 In March 2020, amid the COVID-19 crisis, his approval rating rose above 70%, one of the highest ever ratings for an Italian prime minister.
-In January 2021, 56% of Italians wanted Conte to remain as Prime Minister.
+In January 2021, 56% of Italians wanted Conte to remain as prime minister.
 According to Ipsos, Conte's approval rating at the end of his second government in February 2021 was still around 65%.
-Moreover, with more than 3.7 million followers, Conte is one of the most followed European leaders on Facebook.
+Moreover, with more than 4.4 million followers, Conte is one of the most followed European leaders on Facebook.